radiodee1/awesome-chatbot/README.md

 scripts do not use as many paramters, but there are some which can be seen by typing the script name followed by `--help`.

-If you are running the pytorch model, the model will save your last position in the training corpus file whenever it saves the weights.
-If you want to erase this position and start over in the training file you can erase the 'saved/basename.best.pth.tar' file.
-(You can also set the 'zero_start' option to True.)
-This removes the old weights also.
-To get them back rename the highest saved weights file (or any one of your choosing) to 'basename.best.pth.tar'.
 # Hyper-parameters - `model/settings.py`
 This file is for additional parameters that can be set using a text editor before the `do_launch_model.sh` file is run.
 * `save_dir` This is the relative path to the directory where model files are saved.